plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 Plenoptic's {class}`~plenoptic.Metamer` and {class}`~plenoptic.MADCompetition` objects allow users to specify a {attr}`~plenoptic.Metamer.penalty_function` at initialization.
 In this notebook, we'll walk through the process of creating a custom penalty function and explain best practices.
 We will do so for {class}`~plenoptic.Metamer`, but a similar procedure can be applied to {class}`~plenoptic.MADCompetition`.
 We will refer to the stimuli as "images", but the same procedure will work with other stimulus types as well.

-When synthesizing a metamer, we are searching for a new image whose model representation matches that of a target image. plenoptic performs this procedure as an iterative optimization function, minimizing the objective function:
+When synthesizing a metamer, we are searching for a new image whose model representation matches that of a target image.
+Plenoptic performs this procedure as an iterative optimization function, minimizing the objective function:

 $$ L(M(x), M(\hat{x})) + \lambda P(\hat{x}) $$